andrewgonzalez/ChooseAndPerish/README.md

 will be chosen.

-When entering your url, just enter the custom text you set in your profile, not the entire http://steamcommunity.com/id/<custom url>, just the custom url part.
+When entering your url, just enter the custom text you set in your profile, not the entire http://steamcommunity.com/id/custom url, just the custom url part.

 ### Requirements:
 Two things are required for each steam profile for this to work: